 WE ACKNOWLEDGE AND THANK ALL OUR SOURCES FOR THEIR CONTRIBUTIONS IN MAKING US AMERICA'S NUMBER ONE NEWS INFORMATION PORTAL.

-VOA VIEW: Important move.
+VOA VIEW: Someone should.

 ATTENTION TALK SHOW HOSTS: We are honored that many radio talk show hosts use our Web Portal for their "show prep."
 We would appreciate your occasional mention of our site to your audience.
 Thanks!

 As Taiwan’s president begins a stopover in the United States on her way to Central America, China says it is closely watching developments ABC

 VOA VIEW: Xi is blowing his own horn.

 China’s new No. 2 leader says its economic recovery improved in March and he promised to stay committed to opening to the world ABC

 President Joe Biden won’t veto a Republican-led measure to end the national COVID emergency ABC

 ADVERTISEMENT: If you want to advertise your business or Web Site, send us an email by clicking on "Contact" above.
 It could be the best business decision you make.